-c.
+d.
 Operational risk

-Dependional risk is defined as the risk of loss (including financial, non-financial and lost opportunities) resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk is defined as the risk of loss (including financial, non-financial and lost opportunities) resulting from inadequate or failed internal processes, people and systems or from external events.

 Management of the Company's operational risk is a continual cyclic process.
-This process is documented in the Risk Management framework, and includes risk identification, analysis, evaluation and implementation of risk controls, which results in acceptance, mitigation, or avoidance of risk.
+This process is documented in the Risk Management ("RMF") framework, and includes risk identification, analysis, evaluation and implementation of risk controls, which results in acceptance, mitigation, or avoidance of risk.
+The RMF forms part of the overall risk management programme and describes the strategies adopted to identify and manage key risks across all areas of the Company.
+Operational risk is managed in accordance with the risk appetite statement set by the Board and the process in the RMF.